Hezkore/bash-ai/README.md

-# Bash AI (bai)
+# Bash AI

-Bash AI (bai) is a bash shell script that acts as an AI assistant, allowing you to use natural language for any terminal-based task.
-It provides command suggestions based on your input and allows you to execute the suggested commands if desired.
+Bash AI _(bai)_ is a bash shell script that acts as an AI assistant, allowing you to use natural language for any terminal-based task.
+It provides command suggestions based on your input and allows you to execute or edit the suggested commands if desired.

 ## Features